philcryer/philcryer.com/README.md

 ## TODO

-* build a brief footer with the date, a link to this github page, and a short build hash linked to the commit npm used to build the page.
-Reproducible builds FTW!
+* Build footer with the date, a link to this github page, and a short build hash linked to the commit `npm` used to build; reproducible builds FTW!

 ```shell
 git rev-parse --short HEAD
 ```

-* terms/conditions page
+* Add a terms/conditions page
-* privacy policy page
+* Add a privacy policy page

 ## License